it3xl/git-repo-sync/README.md

 ## Offer

-I am offering the complete package that includes
+I am offering a complete package that includes
 * Working system
 * One year support
 * Dayly backups of your repositories